ulyssetsd/ulyssetsd.github.io/README.md

 ### Engineer's degree in computer science and application @ ESIEE PARIS
 `2015 • 2018 - Paris`

-> 3 years in Dual apprenticeship system.
-Specialization on 3D Engineering with a lot of C# development with .Net and Unity framework.
+> 3 years in a Dual apprenticeship system.
+Specialization in 3D Engineering with a lot of C# development with .Net and Unity framework.

 ### Master program majoring @ Beijing Jiaotong University (BJTU)
 `2017 • 2018 - Beijing, China`